PovertyAction/github-training/External resources.md

 'Git'ing started
 ---------------

+- [Intro to GitHub, by GitHub](https://guides.github.com/activities/hello-world/).
+Step-by-step, readable introduction to key GitHub concepts and features.
 - [The Git Parable](http://tom.preston-werner.com/2009/05/19/the-git-parable.html).
 An excellent introduction to Git concepts &mdash; though longer than it should be, so you may wish to skim some sections.
 - [git - the simple guide](http://rogerdudler.github.io/git-guide/).
 Skip all talk about the command line, and focus on concepts.

 Graphical User Interfaces (GUIs)